 Halloween is fall’s most fun holiday and truly perfect fall gathering.
-We normally go to 3 or 4 Halloween parties every year, plus we celebrate our wedding anniversary (since we were married on Halloween) around the same time.
+We normally go to 3 or 4 Halloween parties every year.
 Take advantage of this favorite holiday and host a haunted house party in your backyard.
 Have a blast decorating your yard with scary Halloween décor, like gravestones and spooky ghosts hanging from the trees.
 Don’t forget to decorate the exterior of your home as well, to really add to the ambiance of the party.
 Create a creepy menu full of deliciously gross food items and some bloody cocktails to enhance the menu.
 And ask guests to don their best costumes for a fun costume contest at the end of the night.

-For one of the Halloween parties that our friends throw each year, they turn their barn and the areas between the house and barn into a haunted house with haunted graveyards.
+Our friends turn their barn into a haunted house every year, as well as the areas between the house and barn into a haunted house with haunted graveyards.
 It’s always fun to go through the barn to see how they choose to decorate it each year.